 One of the most graphic scenes is when the stake is driven into Lucy's heart and the blood spurts out.
 American producers did an identical shot in color and spliced it into the black and white prints of "Return of Dracula" (1958).
 "Return of Dracula" (1958) was in general release in the U.S. before this film, retitled "Horror of Dracula" (1958)

 Dracula was filmed between 11 November 1957 and 3 January 1958.
 The film premiered at the Warner Theater in Milwaukee, Wisconsin on 8 May 1958 and took in $1,682 on its first day.
 In Britain, the film opened at London's Gaumont Theater 22 May 1958.

-According to the narration, the action of the film takes place within a two or three week period between May 3 (the opening entry in the Journal of Jonathan Harker), picks up "ten days" after his demise when Van Helsing arrives (sometime after May 15), and concludes in late May or early June 1888.
+According to the narration, the action of the film takes place within a two or three week period between May 3 (the opening entry in the Journal of Jonathan Harker), picks up "ten days" after his demise when Van Helsing arrives (sometime after May 15), and concludes in late May or early June 1885 not 1888.